-- When riding at night, a headlight, taillight, and reflectors are required by state law.
+- A headlight, taillight and reflectors are required by state law when riding at night.

 Where can I park my bike?

-Bike racks: The U has approximately 5,000 bicycle parking spaces across campus for short-term use.
+Bike Racks: The U has approximately 5,000 bicycle parking spaces across campus for short-term use.
 Most campus buildings have racks conveniently located within 50 feet of the entrance.
-See Map of Short-Term Bicycle Parking locations.
+Check out the map of short-term bicycle parking for locations.

-Secure bicycle parking: The U offers a limited number of indoor and outdoor secured bicycle parking spaces.
-For locations and who to contact for access, see this map of Secure Bicycle Parking locations.
+Secure Bicycle Parking: The U offers a limited number of indoor and outdoor secured bicycle parking spaces.
+Check out the map of secure bicycle parking for locations.

-What are the rules about bicycling on campus?
+What are the rules about bicycing on campus?